redqx/friends-eng/season-01/06 The One With the Butt/index.md

+## [Scene: 01]

-[Scene: A Theater, the gang is in the audience wating for a play of Joey's to start.]
+- A Theater, the gang is in the audience wating for a play of Joey's to start.

 **Rachel:** (reading the program) Ooh!
 Look!
 Look!
 Look!
 Look, there's Joey's picture!
 This is so exciting!